sbains2/Geog328Final/README.md

 Main functions: The project involves the comprehensive collection of data from multiple sources, including the U.S. Census Bureau.
-We acquire detailed information related to health insurance coverage and median income across different states.
+We acquire detailed information related to obsesity cases and medical diseases across different states.
 The data is collected, processed, and integrated into a unified dataset.
 The core of our project is the creation of an interactive map.
 We leverage web development technologies and libraries to design and build an intuitive and user-friendly map interface which the states can be selected to show the obsity cases and the numbers for each types of diseases.

 Data sources: